PRODUCT LIABILITY CLASS ACTION LAWSUITS IN COLORADO

 If you’re considering opting out of a class, contact our class action lawsuit attorneys for an independent consultation.
 We can give you an objective opinion about whether it’s best to participate in the class or opt out.
 Time limits apply to file the paperwork to opt out, so it’s essential to act quickly if you think that you may not want to participate in a class action.

-What You Can Recover For a Class Action Lawsuit
+What You Can Recover For a Class Action Lawsuit in Colorado

 - Economic damages like medical bills, rehabilitation costs and lost income